quasarframework/quasar/docs/src/pages/quasar-cli-vite/quasar-config-file.md

 ### eslint

-You will need the linting files already installed.
-If you don't know which those are, scaffold a new Quasar project folder (`yarn create quasar` or `npm init quasar` or the experimental `pnpm create quasar`) and pick "Linting" when asked about it.
+Quasar CLI will use [ESLint](https://eslint.org) to lint your code automatically when running `quasar dev` or `quasar build`.

+To use this, you need the linting packages already installed and configured in your project.
+If you [scaffolded a Quasar project](/start/quasar-cli#installation-project-scaffolding) and picked "Linting" when prompted, then you already have ESLint configured.
+Otherwise, scaffold a new project and pick "Linting" when prompted, then find the linting related differences and apply them to your project.

+If you have ESLint installed and configured in your project, this feature will be enabled by default.
+You can control the behavior of this feature through the `eslint` property in `/quasar.config` file:

 ```js
 /** Options with which Quasar CLI will use ESLint */